Standard Schnauzer

 Are Schnauzers good with kids?

 Standard Schnauzers can be good with children.
 They’re playful, loyal and protective, but it’s essential that they have positive interactions with kids when they’re puppies.
-It’s also important to teach children the best ways to interact with dogs like the Standard Schnauzer.
-Kids should never be allowed to invade a dog’s space without seeing if the dog is happy with it first.
+It’s also important to teach children the best ways to interact with dogs like the Standard Schnauzer and be respectful of their space.

 How do you pronounce Schnauzer?